 Today we won’t talk about cholesterol, although you can take an in-depth look at this topic in this article.

-Today we will talk about why sugar is bad and how the myth originated that sugar is good.
-Fats are bad, what diseases sugar causes and how we can recognize refined foods, many of them characterized by excess added sugar.
+Today we will talk about why sugar is bad and how the myth originated that it is good.
+Fats are bad, what diseases it causes and how we can recognize refined foods, many of them characterized by excess added sugar.

 According to WHO (World Health Organization), the recommendation is not to exceed 5% of the total calories needed in the basal state in sugar.